Robots (2005 video game)

 Robots is a platform video game released in 2005.
-The game was developed by Eurocom and published by Vivendi Universal Games to coincide with the film of the same name.
+The game was developed by Eurocom and published by Vivendi Universal Games to coincide with the CGI-animated film of the same name.

 Summary

 PC/PS2/Xbox/GameCube version

 A robot named Rodney Copperbottom decides to leave his home at Rivet Town and head to Robot City to realize his dream of working for his childhood hero, Bigweld.
 He makes a flying robot called Wonderbot out of scrap before he leaves.
 At the city, he goes to Bigweld's factory, but realizes that Bigweld is mysteriously absent, and finds out that the factory is currently being run by a robot by the name of Phineas T. Ratchet, who hatches an evil plan to create more futuristic robots like himself and destroy old robots made out of scrap.
 Rodney also meets a gang of colorful outmodes called the Rusties, who are also affected by the change Ratchet has made.
 A robot named Jack Hammer tells Rodney that there are many scrap parts in the sewers of Robot City and that Rodney can go collect the scrap in order to keep the Rusties alive.
 After doing so, Rodney and the Rusties go to Bigweld's Mansion to find Bigweld.
 Bigweld agrees to help Rodney and the Rusties, and sets off with Rodney to stop Ratchet and save all robot-kind.